Crocodile Dundee II: Release

-Theatrical

-The film opened 25 May 1988 in the United States and Canada.
+The film opened 25 May 1988 in the United States and Canada on a record 2,837 screens.
 In 1987, during the film's production, Paramount outbid the international unit of 20th Century-Fox for the worldwide rights to the film's sequel.

 Reception

 Box office

 Crocodile Dundee II was also a worldwide hit, but not as big as its predecessor.

 The film set an opening weekend record in Australia with a gross of A$2,005,536 and went on to gross $24,916,805 in Australia, which is equivalent to $59,890,392 in 2022 dollars.
+It was the second highest-grossing Australian film in Australia behind the original.

 The film was released theatrically in the United States by Paramount Pictures in May 1988.
 For its first six days of American release, its box office receipts of US$29.2 million exceeded those of Rambo III at $21.2 million.
 It grossed $109,306,210 at the box office in the United States and Canada.
 It was the second highest-grossing film that year for Paramount (second only to Coming to America) and the sixth highest-grossing film at the United States box office.
 It also had the biggest opening ever in the United Kingdom with an opening week gross of £2,797,164, including a record opening week gross for a European cinema of £169,139 at the Odeon Leicester Square.